 It is important that good communication continues between a supervisor and their team to ensure a high level of work and effectiveness is maintained as well as staff morale.

 Consideration should be given to weekly team meetings and one on one meetings being held via Skype or Zoom.
 Dates and times for these meetings should be agreed in advance and put in everyone’s diaries so staff can plan their work and appointments around them.
 An agenda should be prepared in advance so all staff know what is going to be discussed and what they need to bring and prepare.
 This will ensure that these meetings are as productive as possible and valuable time is not wasted.

 File Surgeries: Allocating a file surgery day each week can also be an efficient and effective way of ensuring that matters can be supervised and allow both the supervisor and team members to plan and manage their time and work effectively.
 Staff should be informed of a timeline by which they need to email and confirm to their supervisor the issues they wish to discuss at the file surgery meeting together with the name and file number of the matter if applicable.
 The supervisor should then acknowledge receipt and allocate a time slot to their team member on the allocated file surgery day for the matter to be discussed over the telephone.

 File Reviews: It is important that these reviews continue as these are a very effective way of supervising and of being able to identify any potential issues that could turn into a claim or a complaint if not dealt with.
 Consideration should be given as to whether the number of file reviews undertaken needs to be increased for some staff.
 It should be noted that file reviews can also help identify any other office processes and policies which may need to be reviewed and amended as a result of people working remotely.

-If you would like any help reviewing or preparing a Supervision Policy, then please email us at email@example.com.
+If you would like any help reviewing or preparing a Supervision Policy, please get in touch with our experts today.